chanzuckerberg/cellxgene-census/docs/articles/2023/20230919-out_of_core_methods.md

 With just a few lines of code, using the Census Python API, users can now perform the following computational tasks across tens of millions of cells using a conventional laptop with 8GB of memory:

 * Calculating average and variance gene expression for cells or genes.
-See this [tutorial](../../notebooks/experimental/mean_variance.ipynb).
+See example below or the full [tutorial here](../../notebooks/experimental/mean_variance.ipynb).
 * Obtaining batch-corrected highly variable genes.
-See this [tutorial](../../notebooks/experimental/highly_variable_genes).
+See example below or the full [tutorial here](../../notebooks/experimental/highly_variable_genes).

 These implementations are interwoven with the way users query slices of Census data, which means that these tasks can be seamlessly applied to any slice of the 33M+ cells available in Census.